sombriks/enterprise-kotlin-handbook/docs/0015-databases.md

 volume of enterprise way back in the 80's,
 [there is a fine documentary about it][0601].

+They worth use instead of just shove all the data inside a plain file because most of them offer [ACID][0622] properties.

 ## Write a program to query data